H5

 }

-If you need to be compatible with lower versions of the system, change the configuration of babel-preset-taro
+If you need to be compatible with lower versions of the system, change the configuration of babel-preset-taro in babel.config.js in the project root directory. docs

 babel-loader